 New family legislation hostile to fathers emerged and was soon applied through a novel branch of the judiciary, the family-court system, and civilization soon had to cope with the fall-out from that: men and fathers expunged in unprecedented, escalating numbers from their families, losing contact with their children Lawyers and judges experienced a boom of cases in which men tried to regain (unsuccessfully, by far) some of the contact with and influence over their children, and where women tried (almost invariably successfully) to get men to pay for the sin of having dared to be fathers — with the aim to keep women in the style they had become accustomed to while their marriages were still intact.

-Incredibly, the excesses of the feminist revolution in relation to expunged fathers were invariably justified by liberal doses of the application of the slogan: “In the best interest of child.”
+Incredibly, the excesses of the feminist revolution in relation to expunged fathers were invariably justified by liberal doses of the application of the slogan: “In the best interest of the child.”

 The rout of the dreaded patriarchy was complete.

 Right from the start of the feminist revolution a so-called men’s movement made itself known, but also right from the start it became obvious that men, the patriarchal oppressors of women, would never be able to gain as much sympathy and compassion as women did.
-The MM floundered and many attempts to launch it successfully foundered.
+The MM floundered and many attempts to launch it foundered.
 Quite simply, men were bowled over because women make more appealing victims.